-Phytochemicals: The Nutrition Facts Missing From the Label,
+Transcript: Phytochemicals: The Nutrition Facts Missing from the Label

-It’s one thing to show Alzheimer’s benefits in a petri dish, it’s quite another to show benefit in a human population.
+It’s one thing to show Alzheimer’s benefits in a petri dish.
+It’s quite another to show benefit in a human population.
 That came two years later.
-About 1800 people were followed for about 8 years.
-At the beginning of the study they asked how often everybody drank any kind of juice and then sat back and watched to see who would get Alzheimers.
-By the end of the study, it appeared that those who drank fruit and vegetable juices had a 76% lower risk of developing Alzheimers.
+About 1,800 people were followed for about eight years.
+At the beginning of the study, they asked how often everybody drank any kind of juice, and then sat back and watched to see who would get Alzheimer’s.
+By the end of the study, it appeared that those who drank fruit and vegetable juices had a 76% lower risk of developing Alzheimer’s.
 They conclude that “fruit and vegetable juices may play an important role in delaying the onset of Alzheimer’s disease.”

 What could it be?
-Here’s the nutrition facts label for purple grape juice on the left.
+Here’s the nutrition facts label for purple grape juice, on the left.
 According to the labels, there’s basically nothing in it.
-Not even any vitamin C. And indeed that’s what the study found, even after controlling for antioxidant vitamin intake—vitamin E, vitamin C, beta carotene, still, a quarter the risk of Alzheimers.
-Based on the nutrition label you’d think it was just sugar water, practically indistinguishable from coca cola—in fact it’s got even more sugar—9 spoonfuls per cup compared to 7 in coke, but it just looks like sugar water because the labels don’t list phytonutrients.
-If they did, the coke label would remain the same, but the grape juice label would spill down, and roll along the floor like Santa’s list.
+Not even any vitamin C. And indeed, that’s what the study found, even after controlling for antioxidant vitamin intake—vitamin E, vitamin C, beta carotene; still, a quarter the risk of Alzheimers.
+Based on the nutrition label, you’d think it was just sugar water, practically indistinguishable from Coca Cola.
+In fact, it’s got even more sugar—nine spoonfuls per cup compared to seven in Coke.
+But it just looks like sugar water, because the labels don’t list phytonutrients.
+If they did, the Coke label would remain the same, but the grape juice label would spill down, and roll along the floor like Santa’s list.
 And this would be like the first page of the list.
 There are thousands of phytonutrients in fruits and vegetables, missing in junk foods and animals foods, yet never listed on the labels.